|TABLE OF CONTENTS

 14.2 Governing Law; Venue.
 For Customers domiciled in the United States, Canada, Mexico, or a country in Central or South America or the Caribbean (the “Americas”), this Agreement will be governed by and construed in accordance with the laws of the State of California, as if performed wholly within the state and without giving effect to the principles of conflict of law.
 For such Customers, any legal action or proceeding arising under this Agreement will be brought exclusively in the federal or state courts located in the Northern District of California and the parties hereby consent to personal jurisdiction and venue therein.
 Splunk may seek injunctive or other relief in any state, federal, or national court of competent jurisdiction for any actual or alleged infringement of intellectual property or other proprietary rights of Splunk, its Affiliates, or any third party.

 For Customers domiciled outside the Americas, this Agreement will be governed by the laws of England and Wales.
-For such Customers, any legal action or proceeding arising under this Agreement shall be referred to and finally resolved exclusively by arbitration in London by a panel of one (1) arbitrator in accordance with the Arbitration Rules of the London Court of International Arbitration ("LCIA Rules") for the time being in force, which rules are deemed to be incorporated by reference to this clause.
-English shall be the official language for the arbitration.
-The arbitrator shall be appointed jointly by both parties and if the parties cannot agree on the identity of the arbitrator within thirty (30) days of a request for arbitration, the arbitrator shall be selected in accordance with the LCIA Rules.
-The award rendered by the arbitrator shall be final and binding on the parties and may include costs, including a reasonable allowance for attorney/solicitors' fees, and judgment thereon may be entered in any court having competent jurisdiction.
+For such Customers, any legal action or proceeding arising under this Agreement will be referred to and finally resolved exclusively by arbitration in London by a panel of one (1) arbitrator in accordance with the Arbitration Rules of the London Court of International Arbitration ("LCIA Rules") for the time being in force, which rules are deemed to be incorporated by reference to this clause.
+English will be the official language for the arbitration.
+The arbitrator will be appointed jointly by both parties and if the parties cannot agree on the identity of the arbitrator within thirty (30) days of a request for arbitration, the arbitrator will be selected in accordance with the LCIA Rules.
+The award rendered by the arbitrator will be final and binding on the parties and may include costs, including a reasonable allowance for attorney/solicitors' fees, and judgment thereon may be entered in any court having competent jurisdiction.
 Notwithstanding anything to the contrary in this Section, neither party will be required to arbitrate any dispute relating to actual or threatened (i) unauthorized disclosure of Confidential Information or (ii) violation of Splunk’s proprietary rights.
-Either party will be entitled to receive in a court of competent jurisdiction injunctive, preliminary or other equitable relief, including court costs and fees of attorneys and other professionals, to remedy any actual or threatened violation of its rights.
+Either party will be entitled to receive injunctive, preliminary or other equitable relief in a court of competent jurisdiction, including court costs and fees of attorneys and other professionals, to remedy any actual or threatened violation of its rights.

 Neither the Uniform Computer Information Transactions Act (“UCITA”), nor the United Nations Convention for the International Sale of Goods will apply to this Agreement.